awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-flask.md

 **Note**
 The Amazon S3 bucket that Elastic Beanstalk creates is shared between environments and is not deleted during environment termination\.
 For more information, see [Using Elastic Beanstalk with Amazon S3](AWSHowTo.S3.md)\.

-When the environment creation process completes, open your web site with `eb open`:
+When the environment creation process completes, open your web site with eb open:

 ```
 ~/eb-flask$ eb open